 - Where to learn ?

 About technology watch in IT

-Everyone agrees that in Information Technology, where everything is evolving rapidly, doing some technology watch is really important.
-It's especially true for the job of developer which involves using fast moving frameworks / libraries, trying new cloud components / tools and keeping up to date with new programming language features / new languages ...
+Everyone agrees that in Information Technology, where everything is evolving rapidly, doing some technology watch is very important.
+It's especially true for the job of developer which involves using fast-moving frameworks/libraries, trying new cloud components/tools, and keeping up to date with new programming language features/new languages...

-A great way to learn is to learn from others so reading blog posts from people sharing their experience can be a good start to do a technology watch.
+A great way to learn is to learn from others so reading blog posts from people sharing their experiences can be a good start to do a technology watch.